What is the Statute of Limitations in a Car Accident Claim?

 In most states, the statute of limitations for car accident claims typically ranges from two to three years.
 However, this period can vary depending on the state and the specifics of the case.

-For example, in Kentucky, the statute of limitations for personal injury claims resulting from a car accident is only one year.
+Kentucky’s statute of limitations gives you one year for general personal injuries or, for motor vehicle accidents, not later than two years after the last payment of PIP benefits.
 Meanwhile, California allows up to two years, New York up to three years, and Florida up to four years to file a lawsuit.
 Texas, on the other hand, has a two-year statute of limitations for such claims.

 Factors That Can Affect the Statute of Limitations